wookey-project/ewok-kernel/doc/syscalls.rst

 in the :ref:`syscalls_internals`.
 This page is an introduction to EwoK syscall usage and principles.

+Almost all syscalls can be executed in main tread and in ISR context.
-Some syscalls are executed synchronously, others asynchronously, all synchronous syscalls can be executed in ISRs, other are restricted to main thread only.
+The exception concerns asynchronously executed syscalls which can't be used in ISR context (and thus can only be executed in main thread).
+The developer must understand in which context a piece of code is executed before using a syscall.

+Some syscalls require also specific permissions, which are statically defined, set at build time.

 See each syscall property for more information.